Wireshark: An open-source forensic tool

-To prevent these network-related attacks, it is necessary to know their origination point.
+It is necessary to know their origination point to prevent these network-related attacks.
 Packets traversing across networks, when seized, unveil their true signature This enables system administrators to take ownership and restore systems from damages caused by attackers.

-This article reviews Wireshark, which is a free and open source packet analyzer used to capture, analyze and filter packets.
+This article reviews Wireshark, a free and open-source packet analyzer used to capture, analyze and filter packets.
 This allows a systems administrator to unveil any potential attacks.

 The Wireshark tool

 Wireshark, formerly known as “ethereal,” can be downloaded from https://www.wireshark.org/#download

 To start capturing data, the application is launched, and an interface is selected as shown below:

 Figure 1 – Selecting an Interface for Capture

 Immediately after the “start capturing” button (as circled in red above) is selected, the packets are displayed in real-time.
 This is demonstrated in the illustration below:

 The promiscuous mode, enabled by default, allows all other packets on the same network to be displayed.